spyoungtech/pyo3-extension-template/README.md

 Includes basic project setup and GitHub Actions workflow that:

-- Builds wheels for Python 3.8-3.12 and PyPY for multiple platforms and architectures
+- Builds wheels for Python 3.8-3.12 and PyPy for multiple platforms and architectures
+- Repairs wheels for proper packaging of linked dependencies (e.g., using `delocate`, `auditwheel`, or `delvewheel`)
 - Tests your rust code using `cargo test` and tests your generated extension module using `tox`
 - Uploads wheels and sdist to GitHub release and PyPI on tagged builds